techidaily/site-win11-tips/source/_posts/instructingdarkmodeonwindowsnotepad.md

  As we mentioned earlier, the high contrast feature might not be for everyone.
 If you do not want to enable it, then you can download a third-party alternative using the Microsoft Store.

- The most popular option is the[Black Notepad app](https://apps.microsoft.com/store/detail/black-notepad/9P20VW17VMPK?hl=en-us&gl=US) , whose functionality is almost similar to that of the default notepad in Windows.
+ The most popular option is the [Black Notepad app](https://apps.microsoft.com/store/detail/black-notepad/9P20VW17VMPK?hl=en-us&gl=US) , whose functionality is almost similar to that of the default notepad in Windows.
 It is available for free in the Microsoft Store, so you can download and start using it in no time.

 ![Black Notepad in Microsoft Store](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/07/black-notepad.jpg)